samjameshambridge/Granite-City/README.md

 Project is: \_inProgress.

 Further down the line, I would like to implement a full back end to the application.
-Additionaly I would like to include a payment gate to allow users to pay for the products.
+Additionally I would like to include a payment gate to allow users to pay for the products.

 ## Inspiration

-I'd been a member of a climbing gym similar Granite City in my hometown for quite a while however I moved to Aberdeen were no climbing gyms.
-I wrote this project as an imagination of an climbing gym which I would like to climb at.
+When I moved to Aberdeen there were no climbing gyms which I felt delivered a high quality experience.
+I wrote this project as an imagination of the perfect climbing gym in Aberdeen.

-At the time of starting this project, I was trying to learn Redux state management and was hoping that writing a project like this would give me a firmer grasp on many of the core principles.
+At the time of starting this project, I was trying to learn Redux state management and I was hoping that writing a project like this would give me a firmer grasp on many of the core principles.

 ## Contact